 Sometimes you want to confirm the source or authorship of a program, document, spreadsheet, or PDF file.
 Unfortunately, developers are not required to digitally sign executables (it is recommended, but not enforced).
 Confirmation of a certificate would help establish trust for a program.
 Similarly, persons rarely add digital signatures to documents, spreadsheets or PDF files.
-Again, this would help confirm its source.
-We don’t get the digital signature mechanism, so we need ways to make informed decisions (educated guesses) about whether programs and other files are trustworthy.
+Again, this would help establish trust.
+In the absence of a digital signature mechanism, so we need ways to make informed decisions (educated guesses) about whether programs and other files are trustworthy.

 If you’re running anti-virus software, then you already have its opinion.
 You can be too careful, to a point where it interferes with your responsibilities, but it is healthy to be suspicious.

 Finding suspicious programs is covered in Simple Malware Discovery Measures.

 Send the sample to your anti-virus vendor.
 They have the analysis procedures and expertise; you don’t.
 It doesn’t hurt to get a second opinion, though.
 Use VirusTotal to test a suspicious file against multiple anti-virus vendors.
 (Note that VirusTotal accepts submissions through email, offers Windows users a file upload utility and offers Firefox users a plugin.)
 Expect some vendors to report that a file is malicious while others do not; this does not necessarily indicate that some vendors are more effective than others.
 For example, Sunbelt Software reports that FlashGet is a Trojan horse program because it contains support for the bittorrent protocol.
 This, like other peer-to-peer file sharing schemes, introduces a remote control mechanism.
 You may be unaware of this feature and it can be used to compromise your system; Sunbelt appropriately warns you.

 Tools to test suspicious files against anti-virus vendors: